s3p02/amdPQ/README.md

-## Write a program that program behaves like this:
+## Write a program that behaves like this:

 aaeeeeebcdffff -> aaze5bcdzf4